UPCOMING WORKSHOPS

 If you don’t see a course below that fits your needs, please check back; I update this page frequently.
 If you’d like to arrange a workshop for your organization or school, please contact me.

-On Zoom, hosted by Santa Fe Workshops.
-Due to demand, we’ve added this fall session!
+On Zoom, hosted by Los Angeles Center of Photography.
 In this small-group workshop (12 students, max), we’ll practice tapping into memories, rebuilding scenes from the past, and writing vividly from within them.
+This curriculum is the most popular of my online workshops.

 APRIL 12-19, 2025: WRITING TO RESTORE, FRANCE